matanmarkind/active_standby/README.md

    wrapper for their struct using one of the macros and then just implement the mutable API for the generated WriteGuard.
 2. collections - Shared and lockless active_standby structs for common collections.
-Each table type has its own AsLock (shared) / AsLockHandle (lockless), as opposed to RwLock where you simply pass in the table.
+Each table type has its own `AsLock` (shared) / `AsLockHandle` (lockless), as opposed to `RwLock` where you simply pass in the table.
 This is because users can't simply gain write access to the underlying table and then mutate it.
 Instead mutations are done through UpdateTables so that both tables will be updated.

-Example (see source code of collections for more):
+Example creating a wrapper class like in `collections`:
 ```rust
 use std::thread::sleep;
 use std::time::Duration;